 When I was 10 years old I left for Belarus.
-For 8 years I was study at the Belarusian State Choreography Gymnasium-College.
+For 8 years I studied at the Belarusian State Choreography Gymnasium-College.
 I was alone without my parents.
 It was a hard time being without parents.
 I wanted to become a professional and successful ballet artist.

 After graduating from college.
 I got a job at the Bolshoi Theatre of Belarus.
-Year after I became an artist of the highest qualification category (Soloist of the Belarusian ballet).
-I performed many hard and responsible roles such as Juliet in Romeo and Juliet, 7th waltz in Chopiniana, Maria in the Fountain of Bakhchysarai, Kitti in the Anna Karenina, Maria in the Nutcracker, Pas de trois, Little Swans in the Swan Lake, pas de trois Le Corsaire, etc. I as well performed in Gala Concerts.
+One year later I became an artist of the highest qualification category (Soloist of the Belarusian ballet).
+I performed many hard and responsible roles such as Juliet in Romeo and Juliet, 7th waltz in Chopiniana, Maria in Fountain of Bakhchysarai, Kitty in the Anna Karenina, Maria in Nutcracker, Pas de trois, Little Swans in The Swan Lake, pas de trois Le Corsaire, etc. I performed at Gala Concerts as well.

 A: Where do you find the inspiration?

 P: When I was working in theater.
 I found inspiration in books and movies when I was preparing for a new role.
 It helped to find my own personality in dance.
 Now children are my inspiration.
 Their good results and success.
 I do my best to make them better every time and when I succeed I am so happy.